tavgar/masscan-ec/README.md

 # masscan-ec

-A lightweight wrapper for [masscan](https://github.com/robertdavidgraham/masscan) that adds Naabu‑style `--exclude‑cdn` (or `-ec`) behavior.
+A lightweight wrapper for [masscan](https://github.com/robertdavidgraham/masscan) that adds Naabu‑style `--exclude‑cdn` (or `-ec`) behavior, and way better than Naabu -ec.
 This tool lets you skip scanning targets within known CDN IP ranges, reducing noise and focusing on non‑CDN endpoints.

 ## Key Features